 RLE stands for Run Length Encoding.
-It is a lossless algorithm that only offers decent compression ratios in specific types of data.
+It is a lossless algorithm that only offers decent compression ratios for specific types of data.

 How RLE works